“Without the little things in life, you don’t have the big things in life”

 Cath also uses her skills in painting and drawing to champion conservation causes in the natural world.
-Through her artwork, she has been involved in many important conservation projects ranging from saving critically endangered beetles in Slovenia, helping save critically endangered British flora and fauna with the Species Recovery Trust, to establishing a 7000 sq mile Scottish Wildcat sanctuary in Scotland .
+As such, she is a member of the Amateur Entomologists’ Society, Butterfly Conservation, Glos’ Wildlife Trust and so on.
+Through her artwork, she has been involved in many important conservation projects ranging from saving critically endangered beetles in Slovenia, helping save critically endangered British flora and fauna with the Species Recovery Trust, to establishing a 7000 sq mile Scottish wildcat sanctuary in Scotland

 Her work is also used to raise funds for community causes such as the 2014 Festival of the Hares in Cirencester.
-This is “Mariposa”, her butterfly hare, featuring decoupage of all of Cath’s butterfly and moth paintings……Auction proceeds in October 2014 will be donated to Butterfly Conservation.
+This is “Mariposa”, her butterfly hare, featuring decoupage of all of Cath’s butterfly and moth paintings……She was auctioned for £800.00 in October 2014 – 80% of which went to one of her favourite conservation groups, Butterfly Conservation.

 Her main passion is insects, but she paints and draws all forms of wildlife.
 More details of Cath’s wildlife and conservation involvement can also been found on her Blog

 To see the full range of the conservation greetings cards from The Species Recovery Trust, click here. http://www.speciesrecoverytrust.org.uk/Shop.htm